Managing Chronic Low Back Pain

 - Exercise and strength training

-Cognitive-behavioral therapy—helps you adjust your behaviors to better cope with back pain
+Cognitive-behavioral therapy(CBT)—to help you adjust behaviors to better cope with back pain

 Complex Solutions for Complex Problems